Digital Dramaturgy Documentation

 You can specify images in two ways:

-1. Object ID (from your collection):
+1. Object ID (from your CollectionBuilder collection):

 header-image: demo_001